CitizensFoundation/policy-synth/agents/docs/src/baseAgentProcessor.md

 # BaseAgentProcessor

-This class extends `PolicySynthAgentBase` and provides an abstract structure for processing jobs with memory management using Redis.
+This class extends `PolicySynthScAgentBase` and provides an abstract structure for processing jobs with memory management using Redis.

 ## Properties